What Has Your Garden Been Doing Lately?

 The Willamette Valley Regenerative Landscape Coalition is a Corvallis-based group of landscape professionals and scientists who strive to increase understanding and awareness of the ecological importance of living landscapes, with an emphasis on carbon sequestration.
 We call gardeners “C-Questers,” the unsung superheroes of the environment.
 That’s you and everyone with a bit or a lot of land.
 Together we’re making the world a better place, and as we enjoy creating, managing, and recreating in our gardens we’re also doing vitally important work, usually without even being aware of it.
 We call regenerative landscapes “C-Questers” as well, because densely-planted gardens maximize soil coverage by plants that use the sun’s energy to synthesize food from water and atmospheric carbon dioxide.

 Want to learn more?
-Click HERE to read Part 1 in the Healthy Soil blog series.
+Check out the Healthy Soils blog series.